Alex Wood (baseball): Los Angeles Dodgers (2015–18)

 In 27 appearances for the Dodgers (25 starts and two early season relief appearances) in 2017 he was 16–3 with a 2.72 ERA and struck out 151 batters.
 He induced a 34.6% chase rate from batters that put him in the top 4% in the category in MLB.
+For his efforts, Wood received a single vote in 2017 National League Cy Young voting, tying him for ninth place with Jimmy Nelson.
 He allowed three runs in 42/3 innings in his one start in the 2017 NLCS but in the 2017 World Series he started game four and allowed only one run in 52/3 innings and then came back and pitched two shutout innings of relief in game seven.

 In the off-season, Wood signed a one-year, $6 million contract, avoiding salary arbitration.
 In 2018, he went 9–7 in 33 appearances (27 starts) with a 3.63 ERA.

 Cincinnati Reds (2019)

 On December 21, 2018, the Dodgers traded Wood to the Cincinnati Reds, along with Matt Kemp, Yasiel Puig, Kyle Farmer, and cash considerations in exchange for Homer Bailey, Jeter Downs, and Josiah Gray.
 Wood came down with a back injury in spring training, and missed most of the season on the disabled list.
 He made seven starts and was 1–3 with a 5.80 ERA.